 Many people who have a side hustle or hobby and want to sell on the side do so on social media and platforms like Etsy, which are great if you’re just starting out and growing your business from scratch.
-But if you want your business to be taken seriously and grow, you want to have that website URL linked in your profile.
+But if you want your business to be taken seriously and grow, you want to have that website URL linked to your profile.

 A website can have all the important information your potential client needs.
 It can provide pricing for services, let clients schedule sessions or appointments, take payments for products and so much more.

-Lets not forget that appearing as a professional in your field rather than just a hobbyist can also attract higher-paying clientele – making you more money.
+Let’s not forget that appearing as a professional in your field rather than just a hobbyist can also attract higher-paying clientele – making you more money.

-Picture this, you finish at 5pm on Friday then don’t work again until 9am Monday or you take a week’s holiday and aren’t around, what happens with your business at this time.
+Picture this, you finish at 5pm on Friday then don’t work again until 9am Monday or you take a week’s holiday and aren’t around, what happens with your business at this time?

-Every week has 168 hours… if you’re working 40 hours a week, that’s 128 hours each week that people can’t contact you, book appointments, buy products, sign up for membership or look at what services you offer.
+Every week has 168 hours… if you’re working 40 hours a week, that’s 128 hours each week that people can’t contact you, book appointments, buy products, sign up for a membership or look at what services you offer.